azer/prova-retired/README.md

 **fox** is a new JavaScript testing framework running on NodeJS and browsers.
-Assuming write NPM compatible code, it doesn't require any additional config, HTML files or any such kind of ceremonies, just let's you write and run tests in such a simple and quick way.
+It doesn't require writing configuration, writing HTML files or any other ceremonies.
+It just let's you write and run tests in a very simple and quick way.

 ```bash
 $ npm install -g fox
 ```

-# USAGE
+## Writing Tests

 Create a new test document and name it `test.js`.
-[ChaiJS'](http://chaijs.com) `expect` and `assert` modules are injected by default;
+[ChaiJS'](http://chaijs.com) `expect` and `assert` modules are injected to the test modules by default;

 ```js
 describe('Number', function(){